ut-ras/RobotathonESP32/docs/_sections/_guide-home/setup.md

 ## Opening the Container
 1. Navigate to `RobotathonESP32` by using `ls` and `cd`
-1. Type `git checkout newbie-guide-2025` to switch to the Newbie Guide branch
+1. Type `git checkout robotathon-guide-2025` to switch to the robotathon guide branch
 1. Open `RobotathonESP32` in VS Code
 1. Click the `><` icon in the bottom left corner of VS Code
       <img src="{{ '/_assets/images/the_vscode_thing.png' | prepend: site.baseurl }}" alt="my_image.png :(">